 “Should” being the key word.
 If your deep blue funk just keeps getting deeper and bluer, you might need to spend some time thinking about what’s going on internally, emotionally and personally.
 Do you really want to dress up, or just feel like you ought to?
 How are you feeling about your body?
 Your overall style?
 What do you wish you could change?
 What already HAS changed that might have caused you to downshift to constant casual?
 You may have an internal conflict that needs some TLC, and you may not even know what that conflict is.
 Contemplate, discuss with close friends, journal, reflect.
 See if you can’t find the root of the problem.

 One of the roots that turns up after many such soul-searches is self-worth.
 In a world that often fails to reward us for our efforts – be they style-related, work-related, or personal – it can be hard to stay motivated.
 You wonder if you’re worth the effort, if maybe being invisible and innocuous is a better route since it sucks up less energy and generates less disappointment.
-But I’m here to tell you that YOU are 100% worth the effort it takes to get glammed up, the effort it takes to show the world your inner glow, the effort it takes to keep on trying.
+And sometimes invisible feels best, which is valid and important – you are under no obligation to dress up or be traditionally pretty.
+Ever.
+But if you aren’t in a mental space where blending in is top priority but instead just feel stuck or sad or disappointed in yourself, I’m here to tell you that YOU are 100% worth the effort it takes to get glammed up, the effort it takes to show the world your inner glow, the effort it takes to keep on trying.
 You’re worth it.
 You’re awesome.
 And you deserve to look and feel awesome about yourself every single day.

 So if this is an issue of self-worth, take it from me: YOU ARE WORTH IT.

 And if you don’t believe me quite yet, try faking it a while.
 Chances are, it’ll all come back to you in time.

 Image courtesy meddygarnet.